 Sure, they are found on rocks but they aren’t found on just any rocks.
 Limpets can be found specifically on intertidal rocks.
-This means the rocks are in an area where low and high tides reach it.
+This means the rocks are in an area where low and high tides reach them.

 Limpets are found on these rocks because they are best suited to rocks that aren’t going to wash out to sea.